What is Mettere?

 • Used in countless idiomatic expressions and phrasal constructions

-Keep practicing with real sentences and you'll master this indispensable Italian verb for daily life and effective communication!
+Keep practicing with real sentences and you'll master this Italian verb for daily life and effective communication!

 The link has been copied!